 udevadm control --reload-rules

-Lets fiddle with the Windows application for a bit.
+Let’s fiddle with the Windows application for a bit.
 We can see control packets in Wireshark when changing the relay state.
+What do we want to achieve, anyway?
+Look at the USB architecture diagram:

 Host communicates with the device using virtual data pipes called endpoints.
-If your device uses them, you should read about them more in USB in a NutShell.
+If your device uses them, you should read more about them in USB in a NutShell.
 It is important to note that any kind of data transfer is initialized by the host.
 The device cannot initialize data transfer on its own.

 bmRequestType